Old Fashioned Boiled Icing

 - Meanwhile in a saucepan stir sugar, corn syrup, salt, cream of tartar and water until well mixed.
 Cover and heat to a rolling boil over medium heat.
 Then uncover and boil an additional 4 to 8 min without stirring until sugar is dissolved (temp of 242F).

 - Add vanilla.
-Once incorporated, beat on high speed for about 10min until stiff peaks form.
+Beat on high speed for about 10min until stiff peaks form.
+Pipe immediately onto your cooled cake.
+TIP: Refrigerate your cake until ready to serve.
+Best prepared the day off.

 - This will generously cover an angel food cake or can frost a 13x9 inch cake or fill and frost up to a 9 inch layered cake.

-I hope you enjoyed this recipe and will share your experience.
+I hope you enjoyed this recipe and will share your experience with me.
+Please feel free to leave a comment.
 Making memories never tasted so good.